Research

 upper iterations (x-axis), corresponding number of lower-iterations (y-axis).

-Data assimilation [da]
+Data assimilation in dynamical systems [da]

 A challenging aspect of time-dependent inverse problems in dynamical systems and model predictive control, is online/on-the-fly parameter identification.
 This occurs when data acquisition and recovery of unknown parameters must be done simultaneously during systems operation, as new data continuously becomes available.
 The required techniques differ significantly from conventional parameter identification methods.
 Our contribution [da] is one of the first extending the scope of problems to nonlinear parameter laws, employing model reference adaptive systems.